 Physiotherapy program for the foot muscles includes:

-Feet tapping- for this you should be in sitting on the chair with your knees bent approximately 90 degrees and feet flat on the floor.
+for this, you should be in sitting on the chair with your knees bent approximately 90 degrees and feet flat on the floor.
 From here you are going to keep your heels on the ground, lift your toes and then tap them back on the ground.
 You are going to go up and down doing this for a total of 30 repetitions.

 The third exercise is an Invert-Evert asymmetric coordination exercise- you will set up sitting on the chair and then you are going to invert one foot while everting the other foot.
 You want to briefly hold each side for about one second and then go back and forth between sides.
 Start with one set of 10 repetitions.
 It can progress to a standing version.

-The next exercise is also in sitting position but for the dorsiflexor- you should have a band anchor out in front of you with the help of some weight or some stable objects and focusing on bringing your toes and foot up toward you as doing dorsiflexion.
+The next exercise is also in a sitting position but for the dorsiflexor- you should have a band anchor out in front of you with the help of some weight or some stable objects and focus on bringing your toes and foot up toward you as doing dorsiflexion.

 Some of the control drills include- toe abduction and adduction exercises.
 Sitting on the chair you can keep your feet flat on the ground and then focus on trying to spread your toes for 2 seconds and then squeeze your toes together for 2 seconds.
 Start with 10 repetitions.

-The last control drill exercise is plantar arch raise- in this exercise, you have to raise your longitudinal arch and hold for 5 seconds and repeats for 5 times.
+The last control drill exercise is plantar arch raise- in this exercise, you have to raise your longitudinal arch and hold for 5 seconds and repeat for 5 times.